CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/02 - Introduction to Copilot for SQL Database.md

    ![](../media/database16.png)

     Congratulations!
 You have learned how to leverage **Copilot** for SQL Database in Microsoft Fabric to enhance your **query-writing** experience.
 With these skills, you are now better equipped to write SQL queries faster and troubleshoot errors effectively using Copilot.
-You are ready to move on to the next exercise: [Data Enrichment and Transformation](https://github.com/dreamdemos-ms/Fabcon_Workshop/blob/main/Workshop_Exercises/03%20-%20Data%20Enrichment.md)
+You are ready to move on to the next exercise: Data Enrichment and Transformation.